Aging Gracefully in Community

 - embracing elderhood

-- senior vs intergenerational communities
+- overview of intergenerational vs senior communities

 - safety and cognitive decline considerations

-- creating a care team
+- the case for creating a support team

 Laird’s specialty is up-tempo inclusive meetings that engage the full range of human input, teaching groups to work creatively with conflict and diversity—all the while being ruthless about capturing as much product as possible.
 He lived for four decades at Sandhill Farm, an income-sharing rural community that he helped found.